 Examples of Title 38 employees include:

-Pines Federal spends an extensive amount of time providing careful counsel for individuals whose professions fall under the umbrella of Title 38, particularly because of the peculiar nature of the laws that apply to this category of federal employee.
+The Law Offices of Eric L. Pines, PLLC spends an extensive amount of time providing careful counsel for individuals whose professions fall under the umbrella of Title 38, particularly because of the peculiar nature of the laws that apply to this category of federal employee.
 For example, if you are suspended over 14 days you cannot seek recourse through the MSPB like a typical federal employee; instead you must go through “Boards.”
 Another difference is that Title 38 employees serve a 2-year probationary period rather than the usual 1-year period.

 Other unique laws and requirements for Title 38 employees include: